Dan-Zed/multicam_view/docs/architecture.md

 The main entry point for the application, responsible for:
 - Configuring logging
-- Creating the captures directory if it doesn't exist
+- Creating required directories (captures and logs)
+- Setting appropriate permissions
 - Starting the Flask web server

 ## Data Flow